RUIE: Retrieval-based Unified Information Extraction using Large Language Model: Experiment Setup

 \subsection{Implementation Details}

-Unless otherwise stated, we use llama3 as the scoring model and llama3.1-instruct for inference by default.
-For each test sample, we retrieve 8 examples for inference by default.
-We trained the keyword enhanced reward model and retriever based on ELECTRA-base and E5-base respectively.
-More detailed are in Appendix \ref{sec:implementation_details}:
+We employ LLaMA3-8B as the scoring model and LLaMA3.1-8B-instruct for inference in our experiments by default.
+For each test instance, we retrieve 8 demonstrations by default.
+The keyword-enhanced reward model and retriever are implemented based on ELECTRA-base and E5-base, respectively.
+Detailed hyperparameters and training configurations are provided in Appendix \ref{sec:implementation_details}.